 CMF Components¶

-Common metadata framework has the following components:
+The Common Metadata Framework (CMF) has the following components:

 - Local Client interacts with the server to pull or push metadata from or to the remote store.